labyrinthinesecurity/silhouette/README.md

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/outer.png" width="50%">

+Finally, Silhouette suggests per-cluster role definitions and role assignements that lets you reach the desired score.

 ## De-escalation reward hierarchy

-The ranking ranges from 0 (cluster has no rights at all) to 950 (cluster is Tenant admin).
-It obeys a strict hierarchy which allows to make accurate distance measurements between golden source and ground truth.
+The silhouette metric calculates the distance of each cluster to the origin.
+The distance ranges from 0 (cluster has no rights at all) at the origin to 999 (cluster is Tenant admin).
+Mathematical metrics obey a strict hierarchy which allows to make accurate distance measurements between cluster permissions.

+By measuring the golden source permissions of a cluster to the origin and its ground source permissions to the origin, the triangular inequality allows us to determine the distance between golden source and ground truth.
+This distance is precisely the deescalation effort.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/hier.PNG" width="50%">